amintorabi88/amintorabi1988/README.md

 - 👋 Hi, I’m Amin Torabi.
 PhD in Civil Engineering water resources.
 Love programming
-- 👀 I’m interested in Data science and improving my programming skills.
+- 👀 I’m interested in Data science and multidiscipline projects.
-- 🌱 I’m currently learning Python, SQL.
+- 🌱 I’m currently improving my programming skills with Python.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Python projects
-- 📫 How to reach me ...
+- 📫 How to reach me: a.torabi.1988@gmail.com

 <!---
 amintorabi1988/amintorabi1988 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.